 If you wish to join our mailing list and be notified of upcoming events and shows please go to the CONTACT US page and subscribe by filling out your email address and hitting the SIGN UP button.
+Also, membership's are good for one year, so if your membership has lapsed and you wish to renew for another year, please go to the MEMBERSHIP page and you can find out how to re - up.
+It's only 10 bucks and well worth the money to support the Kootenay Blues Society.

 We regret to say that at this time our upcoming concerts featuring Jack De Keyzer and his band from Toronto on Thursday, Apr 23 and Friday, April 24 and Alabama Mike on June 12 and 13 have been postponed until further notice.
 The entertainment committee has been working hard booking the 2020 season with some great performances, but we have to wait and see how things play out with the COVID-19 situation before we can fully commit to going ahead with any more shows.
 We might be looking into doing some live streaming online, So check back here for any updates.
 In the mean time, please check out this video from our last presentation: The Kootenay Women's Blues Revue.
 Video by Keith Holuboff.